 Registering a Trailer in DC

-Like any vehicle you plan to operate on public roadways, you need to register your trailer with the DC Department of Motor Vehicles (DMV).
+Like any vehicle you plan to operate on public roadways, you must register your trailer with the DC Department of Motor Vehicles (DMV).
 Failing to do so can result in fines and other penalties.
 Follow regular car titling and registration procedures by visiting a local District of Columbia DMV office.
-You must show proof of ownership, including a DC bill of sale for trailer.
+You must show proof of ownership, including a bill of sale.

 What Paperwork Is Required To Register a Trailer in DC?